-CS-0001 RDASW22 14.
+Subject: Conducting E Diligent Searches 16.48 14.
 If the individual is reported as detained for deportation outside the United States, there is a federal database for verifying and locating these individuals.
-See attached Safety Notice: Verifying/Locating Case Members Reportedly Detained to Deportation and Brochure for Online Deportee Locator System.

-Note: For a guide on completing diligent searches, refer to the Diligent Search Quick Tips.

-B. Conducting a Diligent Search

-- 1. Diligent Searches for parents, including parents of a sibling, half-sibling or step-sibling that have legal custody of the sibling, all grandparents and any other adult relatives or significant kin identified by the parents or child, are conducted in the following manner: - a) The Worker assigned to the child's case has the primary responsibility for conducting the diligent search.
-The diligent search process should begin prior to the child or youth entering state custody, but is initiated within the first 30 days of custody entry date.
-The diligent search process continues throughout the life of the case. - b) Documentation of all efforts and the results are placed in the official case record. - 2.
-All identified parents, including parents of a sibling, half-sibling or step-sibling that have legal custody of the sibling, maternal and paternal grandparents and any other adult relatives or significant kin are notified of the following: - a) A child's custodial status within thirty (30) days of the child's entry into state custody.
-The Family Notification Letter can be used to document the worker's attempt to notify relatives. - b) A child entering custody even if the parents will not give permission.
+See attached Safety Notice: Verifying/Locating Case Member Reportedly Detained to Deportation and Brochure for Online Deported Locator System.
+Note: For a guide on completing diligent searches, refer to the Diligent Search Output Tipe e Quick Tips .
+B. Conducting a Diligent Search 1.
+Diligent Searches for parents, including parents of a sibling, half-sibling or step-sibling that have legal custody of the sibling, all grandparents and any other adult relatives or significant kin identified by the parents or child, are conducted in the following manner: a) The Worker assigned to the child's case has the primary responsibility f conducting the diligent search.
+The diligent search process should begin prior to the child or youth entering state custody, but is initiated within th first 30 days of custody entry date.
+The diligent search process continue throughout the life of the case. n ne b) Documentation of all efforts and the results are placed in the official cas record. se 2.
+All identified parents, including parents of a sibling, half-sibling or step-sible that have legal custody of the sibling, maternal and paternal grandparents and any other adult relatives or significant kin are notified of the following: ing A child's custodial status within thirty (30) days of the child's entry into state custody.
+The Family Notification Letter can be used to document the worker's attempt to notify relatives. nt b) A child entering custody even if the parents will not give permission.
 The notification does not need to include any confidential health information.
-However, if the Child & Family Team determines that by notifying anyone identified above presents a safety risk for the child or youth, the notification does not have to be sent.
-The official record must reflect the justification for not sending out the notification. - c) Relative placement options and supports available for relative placements.
-They are given a copy of Becoming a Family Caregiver for a Child in Your Family Brochure.
-The worker ensures all relatives or kin identified above sign form CS-0660, Relative Caregivers Disclosure Statement Options/Available Services, and place the form in the child's file. - 3.
-If a worker cannot contact all relatives or kin identified above within thirty (30) days, the diligent search efforts made to locate these family members is documented in TFACTS. - 4.
-If by contacting any relative or kin listed above causes significant safety and risk issues for the child or parents, the reasons for failing to make those contacts must be is documented in TFACTS. - 5.
+However, if the Child & Family Team determines that by notifying anyor identified above presents a safety risk for the child or youth, the notification does not have to be sent.
+The official record must reflect the justification for not sending out the notification. ne c) Relative placement options and supports available for relative placements.
+They are given a copy of Becoming a Family Caregiver a Child in Your Family Brochure .
+The worker ensures all relatives or F identified above sign form CS-0660, Relative Caregivers Disclosure Statement Options/Available Services, and place the form in the child file. kin If a worker cannot contact all relatives or kin identified above within thirty (30) days, the diligent search efforts made to locate these family members documented in TFACTS. is 4.
+If by contacting any relative or kin listed above causes significant safety ar risk issues for the child or parents, the reasons for failing to make those contacts must be is documented in TFACTS. ١d 5.
 If a previously absent parent is located, reasonable efforts and engagement of that parent or relative occurs as soon as possible, and is reflected in the permanency plan.